 Adding A 3rd Party JDBC Driver

-A number of commonly-used JDBC drivers are provided with Matillion ETL, and can be used out of the box.
-Some others, notably Oracle, Teradata, DB2 and MySQL, have licensing restrictions that require you to upload an individual copy of the JDBC driver into Matillion ETL.
+A number of commonly used JDBC drivers are provided with Matillion ETL, and can be used out of the box.
+Some others, notably Oracle, Teradata, DB2, and MySQL, have licencing restrictions that require you to manually upload an individual copy of the JDBC driver to Matillion ETL.
 This can be done by clicking Admin → Manage Database Drivers.

 Downloading your JDBC driver

 Acquire a suitable JDBC driver for your source database.
 This will be in the form of one or more .jar files that you can download.
 The download package may actually be a .zip or .tgz file, in which case you will need to un-zip or decompress it to extract the individual .jar files.